In Singapore, adultery is one of the five grounds that can be used to prove a marriage has broken down irretrievably.

 Under section 95(3)(a) of the Women’s Charter, you can rely on adultery as a ground for divorce.
 Adultery refers only to sexual relationship with another person who is not your spouse.
 If there is no sexual intercourse, you cannot rely on adultery as a ground for divorce.
 Instead, you may file for divorce for unreasonable behaviour based on ‘improper association.”

-2. You must also show that is intolerable to live with your spouse, and it is linked to the adultery
+2. You must also show that it is intolerable to live with your spouse, and it is linked to the adultery

 3. The evidence required to prove adultery